 Your enrollment in SPOT will include three elements:

 - You will be enrolled as a student in the course "Skills & Pedagogy for Online Teaching (SPOT)" - where you will read and submit all tasks.

-- You will be enrolled as an instructor in your own personal Canvas course with "CERT" in the title.
-This is where you will create tasks and communicate with your SPOT verifier during the SPOT course.
+- You will be enrolled as an instructor in your own personal Canvas course with "SPOT" in the title.
+This course shell is where you will create tasks and communicate with your SPOT verifier during the SPOT course.